Remarks on gluing punctured logarithmic maps: Gluing moduli spaces

 \begin{theorem} In the situation of Theorem \ref{thm: rigid degree}, suppose that the rigid decorated type $\btau$ is tropically transverse, $\ul{\ev}$ is flat, and the central fibre $\ul{X}_0$ is reduced.
 Then $\phi$ is a finite dominant morphism of degree $\mu(\tau)/m_{\tau}$.
 Further, suppose that each $\ul{X}_{\bsigma(E)}$ is non-singular (so that $\Delta$ is an lci morphism and the Gysin map $\Delta^!$ exists).
 Then

 \end{theorem}

 \begin{proof} The statement concerning the degree of $\phi$ follows from Theorem \ref{thm: rigid degree} provided that we know $\phi$ is dominant.
 To show this, we follow the argument of Theorem \ref{thm:general gluing degree} and modify the argument of Theorem \ref{thm:gluing count}.
-In particular, we may assume given a strict geometric point $W'\rightarrow \foM^{\sch,\ev}(\cX_0/b_0,\tau)$, with an induced decomposition with $W'=\prod_v W_v$ and $W_v\rightarrow \fM^{\ev}(\cX_0/b_0,\tau_v)$ strict geometric points with image in the dense open strata of the latter moduli spaces.
-We need to show that the gluing $W'\times_{\fM^{\sch,\ev}(\cX_0/b_0,\tau)}\fM^{\ev}(\cX_0/b_0,\tau)$ is non-empty for general choice of strict morphism $W'\rightarrow \fM^{\mathrm{sch},\ev}(\cX_0/b_0,\tau)$ from a log point.
+In particular, we may assume given a strict geometric point $\bar w:W'\rightarrow \foM^{\sch,\ev}(\cX_0/b_0,\tau)$.
+Further, the log structure on $W'$ can be described as a product of log points $W'=\prod_v W_v$ over $\ul{W}'$ with $W_v\rightarrow \fM^{\ev}(\cX_0/b_0,\tau_v)$ strict geometric points having image in the dense open strata of the latter moduli spaces.
+We need to show that the gluing $W'\times_{\fM^{\sch,\ev}(\cX_0/b_0,\tau)}\fM^{\ev}(\cX_0/b_0,\tau)$ is non-empty for general choice of $\bar w$.
 To show this non-emptiness, we return to the setup and notation of the proof of Theorems \ref{thm:gluing count} and use the non-emptiness criterion of Lemma \ref{lem:point product nonempty}, applied to the commutative diagram obtained from the fact that all spaces involved are defined over $b_0$:\footnote{We note here we work with fibre products over $\Spec\kk$ rather than $B=b_0$, as we did in Theorem \ref{thm:gluing count}.
 Here we apply Proposition \ref{prop:relative versus absolute} to see that we may just as well work with the moduli spaces over $\Spec\kk$.}

 Now $\prod_E b_0\times_{\prod_{v\in E} b_0} \prod_{v} b_0$ is easily seen to be non-empty: indeed, there is a morphism from $b_0$ to this fibre product induced by the diagonal morphisms $b_0\rightarrow \prod_E b_0$ and $b_0\rightarrow \prod_v b_0$.
 (In fact, the induced morphism is an isomorphism, so the fibre product is $b_0$, but we don't need this.)
 This gives condition (1) of the hypotheses of Lemma \ref{lem:point product nonempty}.